AKI & CKD Staging Pathway (KDIGO)

 Culprit Medications: Trimethoprim (in Cotrimoxazole), Cimetidine, Fenofibrate, Cobicistat.

-[CLINICAL PITFALL]: Do not stop beneficial therapy or reflexively order dialysis for isolated Pseudo-AKI.
+Clinical Caution: Do not stop beneficial therapy or reflexively order dialysis for isolated Pseudo-AKI.

 4. Indian Clinical Context: The Nephrotoxin Reality

 Practice Pearl: In Indian clinical settings, a massive proportion of unexplained acute-on-chronic renal failure is driven by unrestricted over-the-counter (OTC) NSAID abuse (e.g., Diclofenac, Aceclofenac) and unregulated alternative medicines/Ayurvedic *Bhasmas* containing heavy metals.
-Always take a meticulous drug history.
+Always take a careful drug history.
 NSAIDs constrict the afferent arteriole, obliterating renal perfusion in vulnerable patients.

 5. Pharmacokinetics: The Cockcroft-Gault Discrepancy